Carina-P/ms3-best-books/README.md

     - Modal contains:
         -  Book **title**
         - **select-list** (1 to 5) for **grading** the book
-        - text-area for the **review** to be given in
+        - text-area for the **review**
     - When information is submitted:
-        - if a grade is given a new average grade is calculated for the book and average grade for book in database is updated.
+        - If a grade is given, a new average grade is calculated for the book and the average grade for the book in the database is updated.
         - Opinion is added to the database.
-        - user is directed to page modal was called from, and this page is updated with the added opinion.
+        - The user is directed to the page where modal was called from, and this page is updated with the added opinion.
-    - If modal is closed without submitting, user is returned to page where it was called from and no updating of database takes place.
+    - If modal is closed without submitting, the user is returned to the page where it was called from and no updating of database takes place.

     ![implementation of add opinion](wireframes/add_opinion.jpg)